 - Uploading your scholarly work to cIRcle is simple as cIRcle staff provides step-by-step support.

-- Search engines such as Google and Yahoo! crawl cIRcle regularly, increasing the visibility of your research by making it quick and easy for others to find and access your work.
+- Search engines such as Google and Google Scholar crawl cIRcle regularly, increasing the visibility of your research by making it quick and easy for others to find and access your work.

 - We record view and download statistics for each item in cIRcle so you can track interest in your work from around the world!